aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 3. The Node.js Lambda function executes a GraphQL mutation in AppSync.
 The mutation saves the sensor's value in DynamoDB and broadcasts the value in real-time to the web dashboard.
 The Lambda function uses an IAM role and policy to obtain permissions to interact with AppSync.

-4. The React web dashboard application is written in TypeScript and subscribes to the AppSync sensor subscriptions.
+4. The React web dashboard application is written in JavaScript and subscribes to the AppSync sensor subscriptions.
 When new values are received, an Amazon Location Service map is updated in real-time to reflect the new sensor values.
 The application uses Cognito to authenticate users and allow them to perform the AppSync subscription.

 ## Getting Started